To better match the right people with the right companies, Glassdoor includes salary estimates in job listings.

 How are salary estimates calculated?

 Salary estimates are generated by Glassdoor using salary data from millions of U.S. employees and third-party sources using patent-pending machine learning algorithms.
 Salary estimates factor in recent user-generated salary reports for similar job titles at the company, its competitors and other employers for a specific location.

-Glassdoor also wants to remind you that salary estimates are estimates and do not represent guarantees of actual salaries, or endorsements from employers.
-The purpose of salary estimates is to use predictive data science to provide job seekers a likely salary range so they can make more informed job decisions.
+Glassdoor also wants to remind you that salary estimates are estimates.
+They do not represent guarantees of actual salaries and they are not necessarily endorsed by the employers.
+The purpose of salary estimates is to use predictive data science to provide job seekers a likely salary range so they can make more informed job decisions, and help employers recruit informed and quality candidates.
 For this reason, Glassdoor does not guarantee the accuracy of estimates.
 We encourage job seekers to supplement Glassdoor’s salary estimates with other research to help you make the most informed job decision as possible.

 What is being shown exactly in a salary estimate?

 Salary estimates in job listings display a range for annual base or hourly pay and are specific to job title, company and location.
 They do not factor in variable compensation, such as bonuses, commissions, tips, stock, benefits or other components.
 They also do not factor in years of experience.
-At this time, salary estimates are included in some job listings on Glassdoor for annual salaried jobs and hourly pay jobs, but are not included for commission-based jobs.
+At this time, salary estimates are included in some job listings on Glassdoor for annual salaried jobs and hourly pay jobs, but are not included for jobs in which pay is primarily commission-based.
+In some cases, salary estimates are displayed on jobs in which a portion of the pay is commission-based.

 Are salary estimates in job listings completely accurate?